The Big Feast Text Version

 "What if he throws us all in jail?"

-But the most worrisome "what if" question of them all was:
+But the most worrisome “what if” questions of them all were:

 The brothers were terribly frightened.